Skip to content

 Customized Installation

 On some platforms there is some limited support for customizing the installation experience.
+This for instance can be necessary on certain Linux environments such as Alpine where the Rye provided Python interpreter is not supported.

 The install script that is piped to bash can be customized with some environment variables: